StelKizi/weather-app/README.md

 # To Run Locally
-Clone and run `npm install` to your root directory to install the required dependencies.
+Clone and run `npm install` in your root directory to install the required dependencies.
 You will also need to create a `.env` file and save your key from [OpenWeatherAPI](https://openweathermap.org/current), and name it as `OPEN_WEATHER_API_KEY`.